pubsubdb/pubsubdb/docs/distributed_orchestration.md

 This dynamic begets a self-perpetuating system where workflows advance uninterruptedly through the simple act of reading from an append-only log.
 The progress of each task morphs into a self-propelling force for the entire workflow, thereby minimizing dependencies and creating an operationally efficient environment.
 To that end, CQRS grants quorum-based systems the ability to navigate the process to completion more efficiently than their control-dependent counterparts.

 The CQRS strategy not only enhances the system's responsiveness and scalability but also improves its overall resilience by isolating failures.
 As a result, systems can continue to function and recover gracefully even when individual components encounter issues, proving CQRS to be a strategically beneficial pattern for asynchronous workflow orchestration.

+## Orchestrate through Shared State
+Efficiently tracking job state is critical to asynchronous workflow systems and is accomplished through a semaphore that will count down to `0` once all activities have completed for the flow.

+The semaphore is updated via increment/decrement calls to the central server.
+The value sent to the semaphore will always be the length of the adjacent activity list (the number of child activity nodes that should execute) minus 1.

+If the adjacency list has members, each child activity in the adjacency list will be journaled to its designated stream and the pattern will repeat.

+If there are no adjacent children and the incremented/decremented status returned from the server is `0`, then the job is complete (this activity was the last of all activities to complete).

+The act of the caller saving individual state triggers a server response with full job semaphore state.

 ## Conclusion
 Designing and orchestrating multidimensional workflows in distributed environments can present significant challenges.
 Nevertheless, these complexities become tractable with a thorough understanding and prudent application of key architectural principles and design patterns.